One suspect beaten, shot while fleeing botched home invasion in Baton Rouge

 Arrest records say three others had accompanied Lathers to the residence and were waiting in a car outside.
 The other suspects allegedly opened fire on the home once the struggle broke out and then fled on foot.

 Two of the fleeing suspects, identified as Rayshawn Rogers and Jarred Hopkins, were apprehended along with Lathers after the attack.
-Arrest records suggest Lathers was also accidentally shot by one of his cohorts during the escape.
+Arrest records said Hopkins was shot during the confrontation, but the sheriff's office later clarified that Lathers was accidentally shot by one of his cohorts after being beaten by the residents.

 The sheriff's office has not released any further details about the potential fourth suspect.